-Of course, if $\mat{w}\neq \bm{1}$, the bound in Lemma \ref{bound} is not immediately applicable because $\mathcal{M}_0$ and consequently $\bar{w}_0$ is unobservable.
-One solution is to utilize an upper bound for $\bar{w}_0$ and adjust the ``$\alpha$'' at which the procedure is applied.
-The necessary $\alpha$-adjustment is presented in Theorem \ref{FDRthm}. \begin{theorem} Define
+If $\mat{w}\neq \bm{1}$, the bound in Lemma \ref{bound} is not immediately applicable because $\mathcal{M}_0$, and consequently $\bar{w}_0$, is unobservable.
+One solution is to use an upper bound for $\bar{w}_0$ and adjust the ``$\alpha$'' at which the procedure is applied.
+This adjustment is described below. \begin{theorem} If